nimbuscloudservices/CST383-Project/README.md

 ![citation_warnings_sex_searched](https://user-images.githubusercontent.com/40731237/221310248-1fd5d76c-3b19-4c42-933a-387f74ac0cdb.png)

-First we will explore variables in from the data.
-On the left plot, we have a bar plot that displays the amount of citations vs warnings given.
+First we will explore variables from the data.
+On the left plot, we have the amount of citations vs warnings given.
 On the middle plot, we have traffic stops by sex of the individual stopped.
-And on the right plot, we see that police officers performed traffic stops on male subjects more than females.
+And on the right plot, we see that if a search is made, an arrest is likely.

 **Traffic Data by Race**

 ![search_arrest_by_race](https://user-images.githubusercontent.com/40731237/221310409-0820452a-4cc6-4010-b422-630de70d7cdd.png)

-The bar plot on the left provides context to the outcome of getting your vehicle searched based on race.
 Police officers performed more vehicle searches on Black individuals when compared to other races.

-The plot on the right provides context to the outcome of the traffic stop based on race.
-According to the bar plot, police officers are arresting Black individuals more than other races.
+Police officers are arresting White individuals more than other races.

 **Traffic Data by Age**